KeyanSong/431-2018/homework/README.md

 5. Name every chunk, with no characters other than letters, numbers and underscores.
 No repetition!
 6. Use headings to indicate the question being solved.
 Then leave a blank line before continuing with text.
 7. Avoid repeating Dr. Love's questions verbatim.
-8. Use the approach laid out in the **[YOURNAME-hw_template.Rmd]** file posted above.
+8. Use the approach laid out in the template posted above.
-9. Your life will be far happier if you use an R Project every time you open R to do work.
-Just start your R Studio session with File ...
-New Project or File ...
-Open Project, as appropriate.
-We recommend that you use a separate R project for each homework assignment.

 More details available in the Assignments themselves, and the **[Course Syllabus]**.